About us

 Competence network for the Affolter Model®

-Network, competence, exchange
+Network, expertise, exchange

 For the best possible support

-Promoting further training and exchange
+Promoting continuous education and exchange

 Get to know us

-Our Board of Directors
+Our board of directors

 Sabine Augstein portrait photo